brave/leo/examples/plain-html/README.md

-# An HTML + JS example application using Leo components
+# An HTML + JS example application using Nala components

 To run

     npx serve

-Note: the `css` and `leo` folders here are symlinks to the build output from Leo, so we have all the files we need.
+Note: the `css` and `nala` folders here are symlinks to the build output from Nala, so we have all the files we need.